grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/keycloak/index.md

 ## Teamsync

+> **Note:** Available in [Grafana Enterprise](../../../../introduction/grafana-enterprise) and [Grafana Cloud Advanced](/docs/grafana-cloud/).

-Teamsync is a feature that allows you to map groups from your identity provider to Grafana teams.
+[Teamsync](../../configure-team-sync/) is a feature that allows you to map groups from your identity provider to Grafana teams.
 This is useful if you want to give your users access to specific dashboards or folders based on their group membership.

 To enable teamsync, you need to add a `groups` mapper to the client configuration in Keycloak.
 This will add the `groups` claim to the id_token.
 You can then use the `groups` claim to map groups to teams in Grafana.